mamadceto/Movie-Api/README.md

 ## Demos

-You can test the API endpoints mentioned in the "API Endpoints" section on this demo link:
+You can use the Endpoints section to test the demo and put what you want at the end of the domain below

 - [https://cetomovie.onrender.com/](https://cetomovie.onrender.com/)